State of the nation report: the psychiatric workforce in Scotland

 However, the workforce is not growing sufficiently to keep pace with this.
 Furthermore, there are significant problems retaining senior medical staff, as well as high vacancy rates across the country.

-The State of the nation report: The psychiatric workforce in Scotland utilises a life span approach, starting with the basics, explaining roles and pathways before delving into the problems and crucially, trying to identify solutions.
+This report utilises a life span approach, starting with the basics, explaining roles and pathways before delving into the problems and crucially, trying to identify solutions.

 Each section of the report describes and summarises the challenges at each career stage of the pathway.
 Each section then recommends solutions and actions, with a final set of overarching recommendations at the end of the report.